azmain84-wq/CSCI-331-Projects-Group-2/README.md

   - Record individual MP4 videos of your project and submit on this repo.
   - Record in pairs and critic each other's querry submission.
 At minimum 5 querry review.
 SINGLE VIDEO.
   - MAKE SURE WE SUBMIT sql script in .ipynb file (Azure Data Studio)
-  - If time remains, work on the gyantt chart.
+  - Complete the gantt chart.

   # PAIRS
   - Azmain : Christopher